KEVIN-ADEMOLA SANGOSANYA

 Biography

-Of French and Yoruba origin, Kevin-Ademola SANGOSANYA was born in Longjumeau (91) in 1996.
-Even if the environment in which he grew up did not intend him to become an artist, his mother being a scientist from a working class background and his father, a Nigerian immigrant, a former soldier, he felt a vital need to draw all day long at a very young age.
+Of French and Yoruba origin, Kevin-Ademola Sangosanya was born in Longjumeau, Essonne in 1996.
+Although the environment in which he grew up did not intend him to become an artist, with his mother being a scientist from a working-class background and his father, a Nigerian immigrant and former soldier, he felt a vital need to draw all day long from a very young age.
 His mother encouraged him to take drawing lessons after college, but as he mostly painted monsters and dinosaurs, he was quickly directed towards a scientific career.
-At 15, he wants to be a paleontologist and then a geneticist specializing in endangered species.
-His love for Nigeria, where he has traveled very often since his childhood to visit his grandparents, leads him to focus on endangered gorillas.
+At the age of 15, he wanted to become a paleontologist and then a geneticist specializing in endangered species.
+His love for Nigeria, where he had traveled very often since childhood to visit his grandparents, led him to focus on endangered gorillas.
 Thinking that the best way to protect them would be to allow them to live in an environment where they would not be hunted, he decided after his baccalaureate to focus on sustainable development and began studying agronomy engineering.
-At 17 he discovers independence and student life.
-He leaves the family nest to move closer to Paris and settles in residence in Cergy.
-He did many internships abroad as part of his studies, including his graduation internship where he spent 8 months in Nigeria working on the conservation of forest species, reforestation, and the study of medicinal plants, food and sacred which make the link between the three areas that fascinate him, the preservation of culture, the sustenance of populations and spirituality.
+At the age of 17, he discovered independence and student life.
+He left the family nest to move closer to Paris and settled in a residence in Cergy.

 Trainings :